Michael Jackson doctor's patients vouch for him

 Jackson, 50, died in Los Angeles on June 25, 2009.

-After almost four weeks of prosecution testimony, the Defence is expected to wrap up its own, much shorter, case this week.
+After almost four weeks of prosecution testimony, the defense is expected to wrap up its own, much shorter, case this week.

 (Editing by Jill Serjeant and Bill Trott)